M.A. in Counseling Psychology

 The M.A.
 Counseling Psychology program is designed for working professionals and parents who desire to "re-tool" their career paths, or for recent graduates who would like to expand their career options.
 Although the program is designed to be completed over two years and three months, some students prefer to take a full three years to complete the program.

 • Residential Blended Program: This is a blended program requiring students to take approximately two courses “live and in-class” and one course “on-line” each quarter.
-This format allows students to take three classes per quarter, but to only attend course sessions two evenings a week.
+This format allows students to take three classes per quarter, but to only attend course sessions two evenings a week, or beginning in Fall 2014, the option for Friday evenings and all day Saturdays will also be offered at the Palo Alto campus.

-• Evening Schedule of Courses: Palo Alto University (PAU) is currently offering classes at the PAU campuses in Palo Alto and Monterey Bay on Tuesday, Wednesday, and Thursday evenings from 6:00 to 9:30.
+• Evening Schedule of Courses: Palo Alto University (PAU) is currently offering classes at the PAU campuses in Palo Alto, San Mateo and Monterey Bay on Tuesday, Wednesday, and Thursday evenings from 6:00 to 9:30.
+Beginning Fall 2014, the program will also offer the option to take courses on Friday evenings and Saturday all day at the Palo Alto campus.

 • Work and School Scheduling: During the first year most students can maintain full-time employment during the day, and study in the evenings and on weekends.
 During the second year students should be aware that evening and weekend practicum placements are extremely hard to find.
 Most students will need to adjust their schedules in order to spend two days during the normal work week to complete their practicum experience.